springload/eway-rapid-python/README.md

 print(transaction.to_json())
 ```

-For more complete example have a look at [Transparent Redirect tests](./tests/transparent_redirect.py)
+For more complete example have a look at [Transparent Redirect tests](./tests/transparent_redirect.py) and the [Snippets](https://github.com/springload/eway-rapid-python/wiki#snippets) section of the wiki.

 # Testing